 On-site waste is expected to be managed via tri-sorters provided for each residential building.
-Adequate waste management space will be provided for all residential volumes, with convenient access to loading spaces.
+Waste management for commercial spaces will be done via appropriate waste receptacles.
+Adequate waste management space will be provided for all uses with convenient access to loading spaces.